 But nevermind the big samsara picture, I'm here to wonder at usury.
 And the part of the Eightfold Path where usury gets a guernsey is Right Livelihood.

 5. Right livelihood (sammá-ájíva): abstaining from a livelihood that brings harm to other beings, such as trading in arms, in living beings, intoxicating drinks, poison, slaughtering, fishing, soldiering, deceit, treachery, soothsaying, trickery, usury, etc.That seems pretty clear cut doesn't it?
-Not if you ask this fellow.
-His first stab at the subject goes through a handful of the great number of historical condemnations of usury (mostly Christian) but dismisses them on the entirely spurious basis that since some Christians spend their time condemning other things, then there's probably not much to it.
+Not if you ask this Singaporean monk.
+His first stab at the subject goes through a handful of the great number of historical condemnations of usury (mostly Christian) but dismisses them on the entirely spurious basis that since some Christians spend their time condemning other silly things, then there's probably not much to it.
 Or something.
+Which is all very well but what if a Christian is standing next to a well and condemning it as poisoned?
+Um... do we drink up?
+Or not?
 He then takes up the subject again, this time focusing on the peccant word itself and wondering at its translation.
 It seems the precise translation from the original Pali is actually pursuing gain upon gain.
 To which one would have to ask, 'Yes, but what does that mean?'
 Says our Singaporean monk, probably not usury, it's probably just don't be overly greedy.
 Hmm... perhaps it's just me, but I find that all a bit soft and ploppy.

 I ask the question about the translation here because when it comes to usury, confusion as to meaning is par for the course.
 For instance, what does usury mean in English?
 Is it (a la the bible) the charging of any interest at all?
-Or is it (a la dictionaries post 1913) the charging of too much interest?
+Or is it (a la modern dictionaries) the charging of too much interest?
 Webster's 1913 dictionary has the former as the first and the second meaning and the latter as the third.
-That publishers have chosen to alter its meaning over the decades may tell us about the nature of usury, or it may tell us about the publishers.
+Curiously it's now the other way around.
+That publishers have chosen to alter its meaning over the decades may tell us about the nature of usury, or it may tell us about the nature of publishers.
 And what with precisely such an evolution taking place in the Oxford University Press's religion defining Schofield Bible, I'd put my money on the latter.

 And then there's Islam.
 In Islam (cue the understatement...) they have a lot to say about usury.
 But here too things get curly.
 To translate usury into Arabic isn't as straightforward as one might think.
 Their word riba is usury ...but not quite.
 Technically it's defined as surplus value without counterpart.
 Does that make things clear?
 Hardly - arguments about what does and doesn't qualify as riba are endless.
 But regardless, here's one of the Quran's many proscriptions against usury -